 Can transfusion practice be changed?
-Maybe not, but AABB Technical Manual editor Dr. Mark Fung believes it can be influenced for the better.
-He shares his 6 practical tips to influence transfusion practice!
+Maybe not, but Mark Fung believes it can be influenced.
+He shares 6 practical tips on how to improve things at your facility.

 Dr. Mark Fung has lived through this, and he has a ton of practical experience with patient blood management efforts in his hospital (University of Vermont Medical Center).
 Mark is here today to share “6 Practical Tips to Influence Transfusion Practice.”
 Whether you are a blood bank doctor, a nurse, a clinical physician, or a laboratorian, you will find useful information in this continuing education episode of the Blood Bank Guy Essentials Podcast!

 Mark Fung, MD PhD, is a Professor of Pathology and Laboratory Medicine at the University of Vermont.
 He is vice chair of quality and clinical affairs for Pathology and Laboratory Medicine at the University of Vermont Health Network, and director of clinical laboratories at University of Vermont Medical Center.
 Dr. Fung has served in a number of leadership capacities within the AABB and other related organizations.
 His work includes collaboration with the Biomedical Excellence for Safer Transfusion (BEST) research collaborative and the International Collaborative for Transfusion Medicine Guidelines (ICTMG).
 Mark has participated in the development of multiple guidelines and the implementation of transfusion reaction reporting using standardized definitions.
 He is the editor-in-chief for the 18th and 19th editions of the AABB Technical Manual, and is on the editorial board for the journal Transfusion.
 In addition, Mark is the director of the University of Vermont Medical Center’s HLA/histocompatibility laboratory and has a long abiding interest in the selection of HLA-compatible platelets for transfusion-refractory patients.

 DISCLAIMER: The opinions expressed on this episode are those of my guest and I alone, and do not reflect those of the organizations with which either of us is affiliated.
 Neither Dr. Fung nor I have any relevant financial disclosures.